OWF/owf2013/pages/en/news/CFP/index.md

 ### Any Questions?

-For regular updates on the program, please check out the conference webpage at: <http://www.openworldforum.org/en/program/>.
+For regular updates on the program, please check out the [schedule webpage](/en/schedule/).

 If you have any questions or enquiries, please do not hesitate to contact us at: contact@openworldforum.org